 Miscarriage in the first trimester of pregnancy is common and always a stress for every new or many times over mom.
 Early miscarriage causes are generally found in this delicate first 12 weeks.

-If you are prone to miscarrying in the first trimester or you are just nervous that you might miscarry, here are a few ways to prevent a miscarriage in the first trimester:
+If you are prone to miscarrying in the first trimester or you are just nervous that you might miscarry, here are a few things to keep an eye on in the first trimester:

 - Should you discover bleeding or any other fluid leakage during the first trimester, no matter how small the volume, immediately visit your doctor or gynae.
 Bleeding is very often the start of a miscarriage but then sometimes is not.
 And catching it early, whatever the cause of the bleeding or fluid, can prevent a miscarriage from occuring.
 So, do not always assume the worst when you discover bleeding, but always be cautious and treat it immediately.
 Many women think that they started their period, when often times it was a very early miscarriage.
 So the stats are a little off as not all these mini, early miscarriages are reported.